TBS1996/TaleCast/README.md

 ## how to install?

 You'll need to have rust installed.
-Either download from cargo `cargo install talecast` or just clone the repo.
+Either download from cargo with `cargo install talecast` or just clone the repo and do `cargo run`.

 I plan to put it on the nix store soon, not sure if I'm gonna bother with the other package managers since I'm less familiar.
 If someone wants to publish there then that'd be great!